AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 You can also add a custom field to your data and refer to it by using the {api:anychart.format.Context#getData}getData(){api} method.

-In the following sample, formatting function are used to show labels only on the intersections of three or more circles and display the number of intersections and a custom field in tooltips:
+In the following sample, formatting function are used to show labels only on the intersections of three or more circles and display the number of intersections and a custom data field in tooltips:

 ```
 //create data